-How to Qualify For The USPGA Championship?
+How To Qualify For The USPGA Championship - Bellerive 2018

 The USPGA Championship's Wanamaker Trophy is without doubt…

-This year’s tournament takes place between 10th and 13th August at Quail Hollow in Charlotte, North Carolina.

-Jimmy Walker defends the Wanamaker Trophy which he won last year at Baltusrol.
+Justin Thomas defends the Wanamaker Trophy which he won last year at Quail Hollow.

 Follow Golf Monthly on Facebook, Twitter and Instagram to keep up with all the latest USPGA news.